 Before a workout, you need to eat foods that will give you sustainable energy (find the best ingredients for pre-workout smoothies here).
 After a workout, you need to eat foods that will replenish lost nutrients and help your body rebuild your muscles to be even stronger.

-You’ll want to include 10-20 grams of protein, good carbohydrates, and liquids to rehydrate.
-Here’s ten ingredients you should consider adding to your post-workout smoothies to help your body recover from a good workout.
+You'll want to include 10-20 grams of protein, good carbohydrates, and liquids to rehydrate.
+Here's ten ingredients you should consider adding to your smoothie to help your body recover from a good workout.

 Superfoods to add to your smoothie

 Nut Butter: Getting enough protein after a workout is crucial for proper recovery.
 Since nut butter is high in protein, it's a great addition to your post-workout meal or smoothie!

 Hemp hearts are also a great source of protein and fiber, which makes them perfect for an after-workout snack.
 They're also well known for their role in repairing muscles.

 Coconut water is great for replenishing electrolytes lost during your workout.
 It's lower in calories than most sports drinks, which makes it a much better option.

 Tart red cherry juice has also been found to support healing and recovery.
 The antioxidants in the juice help fight against inflammation and muscle damage.
 The bottom line: tart red cherry juice can help you recover quicker, so you can hit the gym even harder next time.

 Orange juice is a great addition to a post-workout smoothie.
 Like kiwi, orange juice has a lot of Vitamin C and potassium, which are really important nutrients to replenish after a workout.